Lewandowski, Poland out of Euro 2020 with 3-2 loss to Sweden - WHIZ News

 Emil Forsberg had already scored for Sweden by then, after 81 seconds for the second quickest goal in the tournament’s history.
 He added a second in the 59th on a counterattack.

-Poland, which collected one point from its first two games, needed a win to advance but missed a slew of half-chances before Claesson, a substitute, broke free for a goal that changed so much.
+Poland, which collected one point from its first two games, needed a win to advance but missed a slew of half-chances before Claesson, a substitute, broke free down the left for a goal that changed so much.

 It lifted Sweden back above Spain, which was easing to a 5-0 win over Slovakia in a match being played simultaneously.
 Spain would have finished first in the group if not for Claesson’s goal.